Christian Arroyo Player Props: Red Sox vs. Athletics

 - Arroyo is batting .247 with 11 doubles, three home runs and seven walks.

 - Arroyo enters this game on a four-game hitting streak.
-In his last outings, he's hitting .294.
+During his last outings, he's hitting .294.

-- In 52.1% of his games this season (25 of 48), Arroyo has picked up at least one hit, and in nine of those games (18.8%) he recorded more than one.

-- He has gone deep in 6.3% of his games this year, and 1.8% of his trips to the dish.
+- Looking at the 48 games he has played this season, he's went deep in three of them (6.3%), and in 1.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.